veganaize/closure-compiler/Flags-and-Options.md

 The JavaScript filename\.
 You may specify multiple\.
 The flag name is optional, because args are interpreted as files by default\.
 You may also use minimatch\-style glob patterns\.
 For example, use \-\-js='\*\*\.js' \-\-js='\!\*\*_test\.js' to recursively include all js files that do not end in _test\.js

 **--js_output_file VAL**
 Primary output filename\.
-If not specified, output is written to stdout
+If not specified, output is written to stdout \(default: \)

 **--language_in VAL**
 Sets the language spec to which input sources should conform\.
-Options: ECMASCRIPT3, ECMASCRIPT5, ECMASCRIPT5_STRICT, ECMASCRIPT_2015, ECMASCRIPT_2016, ECMASCRIPT_2017, ECMASCRIPT_2018, ECMASCRIPT_2019, STABLE, ECMASCRIPT_NEXT \(latest features supported\),ECMASCRIPT_NEXT_IN \(latest features supported for input, but not output yet\)
+Options: ECMASCRIPT3, ECMASCRIPT5, ECMASCRIPT5_STRICT, ECMASCRIPT_2015, ECMASCRIPT_2016, ECMASCRIPT_2017, ECMASCRIPT_2018, ECMASCRIPT_2019, STABLE, ECMASCRIPT_NEXT \(latest features supported\),ECMASCRIPT_NEXT_IN \(latest features supported for input, but not output yet\) \(default: STABLE\)

 **--language_out VAL**
 Sets the language spec to which output should conform\.
-Options: ECMASCRIPT3, ECMASCRIPT5, ECMASCRIPT5_STRICT, ECMASCRIPT_2015, ECMASCRIPT_2016, ECMASCRIPT_2017, ECMASCRIPT_2018, ECMASCRIPT_2019, STABLE
+Options: ECMASCRIPT3, ECMASCRIPT5, ECMASCRIPT5_STRICT, ECMASCRIPT_2015, ECMASCRIPT_2016, ECMASCRIPT_2017, ECMASCRIPT_2018, ECMASCRIPT_2019, STABLE \(default: STABLE\)

 **--warning_level (-W) [QUIET | DEFAULT | VERBOSE]**
 Specifies the warning level to use\.
-Options: QUIET, DEFAULT, VERBOSE
+Options: QUIET, DEFAULT, VERBOSE \(default: DEFAULT\)

 # Warning and Error Management